udacity/nd320-c3-3d-imaging-starter/README.md

 The `send_volume.sh` script needs to be run from directory `section3/src` (because it relies on relative paths).
 If you did everything correctly, an MRI scan will be sent to the PACS and to your module which will compute the volume, prepare the report and push it back to the PACS so that it could be inspected in our clinical viewer.

-At this point, go to [TODO: WHAT IP?]:3000 which brings up our OHIF viewer.
+At this point, go to *[YOUR IP ADDRESS]*:3000 which brings up our OHIF viewer.
 You should be able to inspect your report in all its glory, in the context of a radiological study presented to a radiologist in a clinical viewer!

-The volume that `send_result.sh`, and a few other sample studies are located in [TODO: PUT IN DATA DIR].
+The study that `send_result.sh` sends, and a few other sample studies are located in `/data/TestVolumes`.
 Feel free to modify the script to try out your algorithm with other volumes.

+> Note, that the DICOM studies used for inferencing this section have been created artificially, and while full-brain series belong to the same original study, this is not the study from which the hippocampus crop is taken.

 Now that you have built a radiological AI system and given it to clinicians, you can start collecting data on how your model performs in the real world.
 If you (or the company you work for) intends to commercialize your technology, you will have to clear the regulatory bar.
-As we have discussed in Lesson 4, an important contribution of a data scientist to this endeavor is helping execute the clinical validation by contributing to a validation plan.
+As we have discussed in our final lesson, an important contribution of an AI engineer to this endeavor is helping execute the clinical validation by contributing to a validation plan.
 Your final task in this course is to write a draft of such plan (shoot for 1-2 pages for this exercise).
 Remember - clinical validation is all about proving that your technology performs the way you claim it does.
 If you are saying that it can measure hippocampal volume, your validation needs prove that it actually does, and establish the extents to which your claim is true.
 Your validation plan needs to define how you would prove this, and establish these extents.

 For the purpose of this exercise, assume that you have access to any clinical facility and patient cohorts you need, and that you have all the budget in the world.
+Assume that you know where your data came from and that you know how to label it (just come up with a good story).
 In your plan, touch on at least the following:

 * Your algorithm relies upon certain "ground truth" - how did you define your ground truth?
-How will you prove that your method of collecting the ground truth is robust?
+How will you prove that your method of collecting the ground truth is robust and represents the population that you claim this algorithm is good for?
 * How do you define accuracy of your algorithm and how do you measure it with respect to real world population?
 Check out the [calculator and report from HippoFit](http://www.smanohar.com/biobank/calculator.html) for some inspiration.
 * How do you define what data your algorithm can operate on?